-Not enough graduates know about Freudian subtext in 'Alien 3', say employers
+Not enough graduates know about Freudian subtext in Alien 3, say employers

-TOO many graduates have an insufficient knowledge of the psychosexual elements of the Alien films, industry leaders have warned.
+TOO many graduates have insufficient knowledge of the psychosexual elements of the Alien films, industry leaders have warned.

-Many employers believe not enough students are taking media studies degrees, leaving the UK lagging dangerously behind other nations in vital areas like being able to discuss The Goonies from an anarcho-dadaist perspective.
+Employers believe not enough students are taking media studies degrees, leaving the UK lagging dangerously behind other nations in vital areas like being able to discuss The Goonies from an anarcho-dadaist perspective.

-Denys Finch-Hatton, deputy chairman of Unilever, said: “Like many British companies, a lot of our business comes directly from media studies.
+Norman Steele, deputy chairman of Unilever, said: “Like many British companies, a lot of our business comes directly from media studies.

-“Often a customer will ring up, anxious to understand the arcade game Ms Pacman from a contemporary feminist point of view, just because it’s really interesting.
+“Often a customer will ring up, anxious to understand the arcade game Ms Pac-Man from a contemporary feminist point of view, just because it’s really interesting.

 “If whoever answers the phone can’t provide a convincing theory about how the ghosts in the maze represent an innate masculine fear of being sucked back into the mother’s vagina then we could lose their business.

-“Bit of media knowledge for you there.
+“Starbuck is also the name of a character in Battlestar Galactica played by Katee Sackhoff, who was also in The Mandalorian.
+Bit of media knowledge for you there.
 You can have that for free.”

 Britain's teenagers herded into their pens